msburgess3200/SourceMod-AVS/README.md

 # ToDo
-	* Fix string with FIXED ID's and one (1) GLOBAL ID.
+	* Fix string with FIXED ID's
+	* A GLOBAL ID.

+# NOT INCLUDED HERE
+	* You can download Dr. McKay's More Colors include file from the AlliedModders Forums.

+# Credits
+	* Dr. McKay - For MoreColors.inc
+	* strontiumdog - Original Advertisements
+	* PharaohsPaw - Original Advertisements for MySQL
+	* Pitbull3 - Beta Testing
+	* SkyWalker - Plugin Updater / Maintainer